 For example, we work with people who for various reasons are put on medications that dry out their saliva and struggle with dry mouth.
 Have you ever seen the list of medications that cause dry mouth?
 We googled medications that cause dry mouth, and we found this.
 The list is huge.
 Unfortunately, it’s a very common problem.

 The easiest way would be to use a xylitol toothpaste morning and night.
-Xylitol gum or chewable candies, 3 times during the middle of the day.
+Xylitol gum or chewable candies, three times during the middle of the day.

 Xylitol and your gut

 Please be warned.
 “Excessive use of Xylitol may cause a mild laxative effect.”
 If this is a concern, use the toothpaste morning and night.
 Take a spoon of xylitol sugar in a glass of water.
 Swish and spit three times a day, for a total of 5 times a day.
 If has been shown to help fight tooth decay.